Previewed 24 February 2010, Opened 1 March 2010, Closed 17 April 2010 at the Lyric Theatre Hammersmith

-Previewed 13 February 2014, Opened 27 February 2014, Closed 15 March 2015 (no perforamnces from 18 August to 20 September 2014) at the Arts Theatre in London
+Previewed 13 February 2014, Opened 27 February 2014, Closed 17 August 2014 at the Arts Theatre

 Mixing the very best of theatre with the buzz of a thrill-ride, delivering something truly unique.
 With some new moments of shock, this revival promises more jolts than ever.
-You havenít seen horror, until youíve seen it live...
+You haven't seen horror, until you've seen it live...
 WARNING: Please be advised that that this production contains moments of extreme shock and tension.
 The show is unsuitable for anyone under the age of 15.
 We strongly advise those of a nervous disposition to think very seriously before attending.

-Ghost Stories returns to London following an extended season from 2010 to 2011 at the West End's Duke of York's Theatre and a six month run in 2014 at the Arts Theatre.
-Written by Jeremy Dyson and Andy Nyman and directed by Jeremy Dyson, Andy Nyman and Sean Holmes with designs by Jon Bausor, lighting by James Farncombe and sound by Nick Manning.
+Ghost Stories returns to London following an extended 12 month West End season from 2010 to 2011 at the Duke of York's Theatre, followed a couple of years later by two six month seasons at London's Arts Theatre.
 Jeremy Dyson is best known as part of The League of Gentlemen while Andy Nyman is the co-creator and director of Derren Brown's television and stage shows as well as the star of Dead Set and Severance.

-When this production opened in the West End in 2010 Dominic Maxwell in the Times said that "Jeremy Dyson and Andy Nyman's horror play does a fine job of intriguing, amusing, unsettling and, yes, scaring the willies out of you...
+When this production originally opened at the Duke of York's Theatre in London's West End in July 2010 Dominic Maxwell in the Times said that "Jeremy Dyson and Andy Nyman's horror play does a fine job of intriguing, amusing, unsettling and, yes, scaring the willies out of you...
 But at only 80 minutes, it's short, sharp and shockingly good fun."
 Alun Palmer in the Daily Mirror wrote that the "creators Andy Nyman and Jeremy Dyson hark back to an era when frights weren't just about slaughtered teens.
 Modern special effects at the Duke of York's Theatre in the West End combined with old-fashioned storytelling bring the creepy moments that will make this a fixture for years to come."
 In the Guardian Maddy Costa explained that "at the heart of Jeremy Dyson and Andy Nyman's Ghost Stories is a thought-provoking and emotionally moving proposition: that paranormal phenomena do exist, but they are mind tricks played by a consciousness overwhelmed by feelings of guilt or inadequacy and the fear of being found out.
 When the production was originlly seen in London at the Lyric Theatre in Hammersmith Charles Spencer in the Daily Telegraph described how "for 80 interval-free minutes the tension is ratcheted up with great skill and some stunning coups de theatre that leave the audience with mouths agape... the brilliant and deeply unsettling conclusion draws together all the disparate strands of this apparently episodic show with a diabolical panache that leaves the viewer feeling seriously spooked."
 Henry Hitchings in the London Evening Standard noted that "the mood has been carefully created.
-Jon Bausorís design is intelligently spare, highlighting only a handful of details pertinent to each percipientís narrative.
-James Farncombeís lighting accentuates contrasts, while Nick Manning has conjured a disquieting soundscape, and Scott Penroseís special effects are foxily precise."
+Jon Bausor's design is intelligently spare, highlighting only a handful of details pertinent to each percipient's narrative.
+James Farncombe's lighting accentuates contrasts, while Nick Manning has conjured a disquieting soundscape, and Scott Penrose's special effects are foxily precise."
 Sarah Hemming in the Financial Times commented that "it is a droll evening, playing on the tingling excitement of waiting to be scared."
 Julie Carpenter in the Daily Express thought that "it works so well: it is horribly, brilliantly scary... there is a hauntingly macabre twist.
 Suspense is built up slowly so that when the horrifying moments come your heart is already in your mouth.
 The play borrows from a number of horror films but if it relies on well-established thrills and effects it delivers to the core.
 Don't go alone."
 Quentin Lett in the Daily Mail thought that "this pant-wetter of a night is a must for masochists.
 Anyone with a dicky heart should avoid it."
 Paul Taylor in the Independent explained that "though lethally well-paced in its visceral scariness" it "proved to be more a fascinating think-piece - as technically dazzling as it is morally teasing - than the stuff of ongoing future nightmares...
 I 'enjoyed' every creepy minute."